 - We don't have time for a quick drink.

 - They don't want to come with us.

 - She doesn't like meat.

 Check out our interactive grammar game about: Don't vs. Doesn't

-If you found these notes about the difference between Don't and Doesn't useful, share it with others:
+If you found this grammar guide about the difference between Don't and Doesn't useful, let others know about it: